 World Data Centre for Soils (WDC-Soils)

-The remit of the World Data Centre for Soils (WDC-Soils), as a regular member of the ICS World Data System (WDS), is to provide a focus for soil-related collections and information services.
-Our holdings include soil specimens, country documentation, as well as a range of geo-referenced databases.
+The remit of the World Data Centre for Soils (WDC-Soils), as a regular member of the ICS World Data System (WDS), is to provide a focal point for soil-related collections and information services.
+Our holdings include soil specimens, country documentation, and geo-referenced databases.
+Many of these resources are available freely on-line.
 They can be used to underpin a wide range of studies of environmental, societal and economic sustainability.

 - Accreditation and certification